 Dr. Laura Tancredi, DVM

 The health of your pet’s teeth is crucial for his or her overall health.
 Periodically checking your pet’s teeth will allow you to determine the state of their oral health.
 Here at the World of Animals at Elkins Park, we provide our patients with the most modern applications of technology to prevent early periodontal disease.

 Periodontal disease (PD)

 Periodontal disease is a bacterial infection that causes inflammation of the gum line and the surrounding bone around the teeth.
 The effects of this infection cause the gums to pull away from the bases of the teeth, allowing for the bacteria to spread further into the gum line.
 Periodontal disease is a persistent and progressive infection which advances in cycles.
-In severe cases, periodontal inflammation leads to bone loss and possibly even tooth loss causing severe damage to the health of your pet’s mouth.
+In severe cases, periodontal inflammation leads to bone loss, and possibly even tooth loss, causing severe damage to the health of your pet’s mouth.

 An early stage of periodontal disease is known as gingivitis (gum swelling and redness).
 This type of infection often is evident before the permanent teeth have even erupted.
 Bad breath (halitosis) is usually indicative of an abnormal bacterial problem in the mouth.
 As time goes by, the plaque (bacteria) builds up in layers and also mineralizes (hardens) with calcium from the oral cavity.
 Remnants of a hard, brownish, unsightly material (calculus) accumulate on the teeth and gum line, serving to provide more surface area for plaque to adhere to.